ikeji/hidmon/readme.txt

 USE PRECOMPILED VERSION

 Firmware:
-Flash "bin/firmware/HIDaspx.atmega48.xxxx-xx-xx.hex" or
-"bin/firmware/main.hex" to the used controller with a working programmer (e.g. with avrdude, uisp, ...).
+Flash "bin/firmware/main.hex" to the used controller with a working programmer (e.g. with avrspx, uisp, ...).
 HIDaspx firmware update function.
 You have to change the fuse bits for external crystal (see "make fuses").

 Windows:
 Start Windows and connect HIDaspx to the system.
-Now you can run avrdude.
+Now you can run hidspx.
 Examples:
-1. Enter target AVR chip connected to the programmer: hidspx -r <Enter>
+1. Enter target AVR chip connected to the programmer: hidspx -ph -r <Enter>
-2. Write main.hex to the flash of an ATmega8:
+2. Write main.hex to the flash of an ATtiny2313:
    hidspx main.hex

 BUILDING AND INSTALLING FROM SOURCE CODE